serendipity-projects/lifecycle-helper-maven-plugin/src/site/markdown/usage.md

 Following two examples with run phases parameter *compile*:

-- group by true /order by LIFECYCLE
+- group by true /order by LIFECYCLE (the screenshot was taken from WINDOWS OS to show the differences with MAC OS )
 - group by true /order by PLUGIN

 ```